digitalcredentials/dcc-members-oidf/README.md

 ## How to push the latest test database data to AWS:

+1. Potentially run `aws dynamodb delete-table --table-name db-registry_public_keys; aws dynamodb delete-table --table-name db-issuer_public_keys; aws dynamodb delete-table --table-name db-issuers`, which will wipe the DynamoDB tables
+2. Potentially run `terraform apply` to recreate tables
-1. Run `python ./convert.py`, which will convert `testdata.sql` (suitable for SQLlite) into `testdata.json` (suitable for DynamoDB)
+3. Run `python ./convert.py`, which will convert `testdata.sql` (suitable for SQLlite) into `testdata.json` (suitable for DynamoDB)
-2. Run `aws dynamodb batch-write-item --request-items file://testdata.json`, which will load that data into AWS
+4. Run `aws dynamodb batch-write-item --request-items file://testdata.json`, which will load that data into AWS

 ## How to update the test database schema: